What makes a good bank according to consumers? There are many factors that can go into choosing a bank.

 The best online banks may not have an ATM network but they tend to refund the ATM fees that customers end up paying.
 This allows customers to use nearly any ATM for free.

 3. No Fees and Low Minimum Balance Requirements

 While it is said that nothing’s for free these days, having to pay any bank service fees for some, is a definite no-no. The great thing about this is that with the competition in bank products and services nowadays, this can actually be possible.
 Most online banks, in particular, require the least minimum maintaining balance and charge no fees for many services that are offered.

 4. FDIC Insurance

-One day you could be transacting with the bank that you’ve had for the last 15 years, and the next day it could be in the hands of another much larger bank, or worse, on bank holiday.
+One day you could be transacting with the bank that you’ve had for the last 15 years, and the next day it could be in the hands of another much larger bank.
 The knowledge that their respective banks are FDIC-insured helps many people sleep more comfortably at night.

 5. Good Customer Service

 Even with the ubiquity of the internet and this time being the technology age, apparently, nothing still beats good old customer service.
 Whether it’s that helpful bank teller over at the other side of the counter or that customer service representative with the friendly voice dealing with you in the late hours of the night, making a customer feel right at home and in good hands is definitely a big hit with the bank-transacting public.

 With convenience at the very top of this list, it is a small wonder that online banking, the ultimate way of being able to bank anytime, anywhere is also a feature that many consumers would want their banks to have.